Som Shah of Ramnagar: Disputes and Politics on Chauth

-The British Indian historian Jadunath Sarkar states that there was several disputes between petty kingdom of Jawhar and the kingdom of Ramnagar in 1670 after the treaty between Raja Vikram Shah Mukne (Vikramrao) of Jawhar and Portuguese Captain Fernao De Miranda of Daman and Diu.
+The British Indian historian Jadunath Sarkar states that there were several disputes between petty kingdom of Jawhar and the kingdom of Ramnagar in 1670 after the treaty between Raja Vikram Shah Mukne (Vikramrao) of Jawhar and Portuguese Captain Fernao De Miranda of Daman and Diu.
 Miranda entered into an agreement with Vikramshah to destroy the Ramnagar and he would pay to him the chauth.
 Thereafter, the Raja Vikramshah attacked at Ramnagar and destroyed many villages and infested the ramnagar territory and claimed the Chauth from Portuguese.
 Till now chauth was charged by ramnagar's ruler so there was a big problem for Portuguese they again forced the vikramshah to defeat the ramnagar ruler but maybe there was a political views because both of the petty kingdoms of Ramnagar and Jawhar's rulers belong to same tribe of the same community so they both claimed the chauth from Portuguese.